-On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR VM P Display children's and professional art throughout the classroom at the child's eye 2 2 Tuitiale - level.
-Discuss the various types and characteristics of photography, painting, dance, performance.
-Provide opportunities to use scissors to cut lines.
-Provide many opportunities for children to write and draw.
-Maintain an art center with a variety of art tools that are accessible to the children.
-Assessment Summary ED 245: Assessment of Young Children (OJL) (400 hours) Responsibly apply systematic observation, documentation, and other assessment techniques, in partnership with families and other professionals Explain the importance of using unbiased and appropriate assessments when attempting to support and accommodate children with a wide range of special needs Analyze and apply assessment data to inform curriculum planning, best teaching practice and to enhance learning and development Observe play and identify examples of problem solving, communication and creativity.
+On-the-Job Learning (OJL) Competencies - Early Childhood Teacher/Pre-K Teacher Date JW Initials Date APR VM P Display children's and professional art throughout the classroom at the child's eye level.
+W. 1865 Initiale Discuss the various types and characteristics of photography, painting, dance, performance.
+Provide opportunities to use scissors to cut lines. + + + Provide many opportunities for children to write and draw. , 1 1 Provide many opportunities for chinaca to write and allow. + + Maintain an art center with a variety of art tools that are accessible to the children.
+Assessment Summary ED 245: Assessment of Young Children (OJL) (400 hours) 5 20 24 6 8 Responsibly apply systematic observation, documentation, and other assessment techniques, in partnership with families and other professionals r S 3 Explain the importance of using unbiased and appropriate assessments when attempting to support and accommodate children with a wide range of special needs Analyze and apply assessment data to inform curriculum planning, best teaching practice and to enhance learning and development Observe play and identify examples of problem solving, communication and creativity.
 Using the Learning Standards Continuum discuss a time you have observed a child practice a developing skill.
 Observe and identify an emerging skill in 5 children.
 Develop skills in observing and recording information about children and their families in a nonjudgmental manner for use in planning and carrying out daily programs.
 Create a system for observing children.
 Maintain observation system with no less than two observations per child.
 Use available evaluation tools and screeners.
 Consider goals and objectives for each child as well as the group.
 Demonstrate knowledge of how observations effect lesson planning.
 Demonstrate knowledge of how lesson planning connect to assessments.
 Describe the difference between an assessment tool and a screener.
 Conduct a screening of at least 5 children in your care.
 Assessment Summary ED 250: Infant and Toddler Development and Curriculum (350 hours) Articulate prominent theories that address infant and toddler social-emotional, cognitive, physical and language development, and provide examples of practices consistent with each.
 Provide examples of teacher practices that promote the social-emotional characteristics and attitudes that positively influence learning.
-Describe a range of developmentally appropriate expectations for infants and toddlers based upon the Pennsylvania Early Learning Standards (ELS) and national standards.
+10 Describe a range of developmentally appropriate expectations for infants and toddlers based upon the Pennsylvania Early Learning Standards (ELS) and national standards.
 Plan appropriate curriculum for infants and toddlers.
 Identify the components of supportive, healthy and safe environments, including appropriate materials and equipment.
 Describe how infants and toddlers attain the skills to communicate, discriminate and produce the sounds of language, engage with books, and develop an understanding of symbols and writing.
 Provide examples of positive guidance and intervention strategies that promote self- regulation.